vinceskahan/v5wiki/pip-install-strategies.md

 - A little harder to understand what's happening.
 - The tool must be used to remove WeeWX when you're done with it (although it's just a single step).
+- If you install extensions that require dependencies, you cannot simply install them by using `pip install`.
+Instead, you must ask pipx to "inject" them.
+For example, if an extension used the popular `requests` package, it would have to be installed using `pipx inject weewx requests`.

 ## Install using poetry